rxavier/poniard/docs/source/README.md

 String/object/categorical columns are assumed to be categorical.

+Datetime features are processed separately with a custom encoder.

 For categorical features, high and low cardinality is defined by the `cardinality_threshold` parameter.
 Only low cardinality categorical features are one-hot encoded.

 ## Ensembles